JSMarsh813/Reference/projects/ppt/tpn-dev-journal-11.md

 🐍some anki at work, slooowly catching back up!

-🐍 some more project work, I realized I have to adjust my models property names so I can reuse some components.
+🐍 some more project work, I realized I have to adjust my model's property names so I can reuse some components.
 They're basically the same but /one/ property is named slightly differently so its screwing up the components ugh

 Twitter Post Link: https://twitter.com/Janetthedev/status/1629503290034778112 7:27 AM · Feb 25, 2023

 ---

-🥲 Lost 2nd/anki break again but on the flip side, i'll probably get killer tips
+🦀 Lost 2nd/anki break again but on the flip side, i'll probably get killer tips

-🐸did some more project when I got home, the comment section seems to be fixed! 🎊Just scared to say its fixed in case the code hears me and decides to mess up again :P
+🐸 did some more project when I got home, the comment section seems to be fixed!

+🎊 scared to say its fixed in case the code hears me and decides to mess up again :P

-🐸went to gym before work
+🐸 went to the gym before work

 Twitter Post Link https://twitter.com/Janetthedev/status/1630176312433463298 4:01 AM · Feb 27, 2023